-A visual guide to understanding and selecting the correct permitting route for the treatment of wastes
+A visual guide to understanding and selecting the correct environmental permitting route for the treatment of wastes

-The environmental permitting regime requires those undertaking specified waste recycling, treatment or disposal operations to hold an environmental permit.
+As you may be aware the environmental permitting regime requires those carrying out specified waste recycling, treatment or disposal operations to hold an environmental permit.
 It provides operators with a framework for environmental permits, covering a wide range of activities that release emissions to land, air and water, or that involve waste.
 A key component is that it allows applicants that would otherwise require several permits for activities falling under various regulations on a single site to complete a single application, and to be issued with one permit.

 In this guide, WRM presents a visual route map to identifying the correct permit approach for your facility or waste operation.
-This guide is based upon the approach adopted by the Environment Agency in England and is correct at the date of publication in August 2020.
-It should be noted that devolved regions have separate regulatory powers, and whilst Natural Resources Wales, the Scottish Environmental Protection Agency and Northern Ireland Environment Agency adopt a similar approach, each regulator should be consulted to identify differences in approach to that described in this visual guide.
+This guide is based upon the approach adopted by the Environment Agency in England and is correct at the date of publication in August 2021.
+It is worth noting devolved regions have separate regulatory powers, and whilst Natural Resources Wales, the Scottish Environmental Protection Agency and Northern Ireland Environment Agency adopt a similar approach, each regulator should be consulted over differences in approach to this guide.